-This course emphasizes application of the nursing process to the care of adult patients who are experiencing common medical surgical health problems.
-In addition to the study of the nursing process and the holistic care of the adult patient, the principles of pharmacology, human biology and the social sciences are integrated into the course material.
-Campus laboratory and hospitals are utilized to provide opportunity for application of theory.
-On occasion selected community agencies are also utilized to provide opportunity for application of theory.
+This course builds upon the knowledge base of NUR 101 and has two distinct components, Medical/Surgical Nursing and Maternal/Child Nursing.
+The course emphasizes application of the nursing process to the care of adults who are experiencing common medical surgical health problems and to the childbearing family and pediatric population.
+In addition to the study of nursing process, principles of nutrition, pharmacology, biology, and social sciences are integrated.
+The course utilizes campus laboratory, hospitals, and, on occasion, selected community agencies to provide opportunity for application of theory.
+(Prerequisites: Acceptance and admission to nursing program.
+Successful completion of Nursing 101 and Nursing 102.)